 Apart from Julie Kirgo’s liner notes, the original theatrical trailer, and an isolated score in DTS-HD MA 2.0, Twilight Time’s Blu-ray unveiling of Boxcar Bertha (which makes a fine pairing along with two other Depression-era, train-hopping, Carradine-fueled Twilight Time releases: Bound for Glory starring David Carradine, and Emperor of the North, which co-starred Keith Carradine) has no other supplemental features to speak of.
 But considering how marvelous MGM’s High-Def print of this exploitation classic is, as well as the wonderful, accompanying DTS-HD MA 1.0 soundtrack, I can’t say there will be any complaints charged on my behalf.
 (The gratuitous Barbara Hershey nudity, all of which is present because producer Roger Corman insisted it be there, is a marvelous substitute to special features in my dirty ol’ book.)

-All five titles from this Southern Pacific Training Montage are available while supplies last from the official Twilight Time Movies website and from the folks at Screen Archives, and each Limited Edition release is restricted to 3,000 copies apiece.
-So hop on-board while there's still a spot, boys and girls.
+All five titles from this Southern Pacific Training Montage are available while supplies so hop on-board while there’s still a spot, boys and girls.